linkedconnections/linked-connections-server/README.md

 - **protocol:** Used to define the accepted protocol by the Web Server which could be either HTTP o HTTPS.
 In case that both protocols are supported there is no need to define this parameter, but all requests made to the server **MUST** contain the **X-Forwarded-Proto** header stating the procotol being used.
 This is useful when the server is used along with cache management servers.

+- **logLevel:** Used to define the logging level of the server.
+We use the [Winston](https://github.com/winstonjs/winston#logging-levels) library to manage logs.
+If not specified, the default level is `info`.

 This is a configuration example:

 ```js